-Garbanzo bean hummus, one of the epic Middle Eastern recipes.
-Homemade hummus recipe from scratch always tastes better, you'll never go back to the store bought tubs.
+Creamy hummus, one of the epic Middle Eastern recipes.
+Homemade hummus recipe from scratch always tastes better, you'll never go back to the store-bought hummus.

 Tahini is a must in this recipe but we will explore other variations as well, here is how to make your own tahini paste.

 Yes, in the Middle East we call this salad and not dip " salatet hummus" this is the name in Arabic.
 Hummus is one of the well known Middle Eastern dips across the US if not the whole world.
 I was seriously shocked that I did not have one yet.

 This is the classic hummus recipe that I grew up with.
 It has been in the family for like forever and I honestly think it is the best hummus dip recipe.